4DR1455/anomalies_trading_algorithm/README.md

 3.  **Dynamic Performance Analysis:** Unlike static backtests, the system continuously evaluates its own performance metrics (P&L, Risk Ratios) using the `numpy` engine integrated into the web server.

 ---
-*Note: This is a live project running on Oracle Cloud Infrastructure.*
+*Note: This is a live project running on Oracle Cloud Infrastructure.
+You can see its peroformance live in [this link](http://adria-trading-bot.duckdns.org/live-quant-strategy-doge).*